 Hi, my name is Noel Seiji Ekker.
-I am 1/4 French, 1/4 Hungarian, and 1/2 Japanese, born and raised in Los Angeles.
+I’m one quarter French, one quarter Hungarian, and half Japanese, born and raised in LA.
 Growing up I was always aware of culturally different perspectives, and how each have unique value and insight.
-I started my design practice in Entertainment Design, combining of my love for industrial design and film.
-While interning at NASA’s Jet Propulsion Lab, I experienced how real solutions can expand human knowledge and opportunity.
-I wanted to create that type of real-world impact, and transferred to Product Design.
-While at Art Center I’ve had the opportunity to study abroad in Berlin and Jerusalem, intern in Portland and Austria and spend months solo backpacking in Asia and South America.
-I am driven to explore the unfamiliar; to expand my understanding of the systems of the world, and how they contrast and parallel one another.
-I apply this exploratory approach in design, crafting solutions through a process that is both systematic and flexible, analytical and intuitive.
+I started my design practice in Entertainment Design, combining of my love for film and industrial design to create a powerful emotional impact.
+While interning at NASA’s Jet Propulsion Lab, I saw how real solutions could expand human knowledge and opportunity.
+I wanted to create that type of real-world impact, and I switched to Product Design.
+Like NASA, I am driven to explore the unfamiliar; to expand my understanding of the systems of the world, and how they contrast and parallel one another.
+I’ve been lucky enough to study abroad in Berlin and Jerusalem, intern in Portland and Austria and spend months solo backpacking in Asia and South America.
+I practice design in the same way that I practice travel; by being both systematic and flexible, analytical and intuitive.
 As a macro goal, I do all of this in the hope to create positive global impact.
 I love this incredible and diverse world so much, and I seek to understand it in order to help it.

-I have a special interest in Systems and Strategy, Traditional Product Design, User Experience, and Impact Design for humanitarian, social, and environmental causes.
+I have a special interest in Systems and Strategy, Industrial Design, User Experience, and Impact Design for social, humanitarian and environmental causes.

-I have had some amazing experiences in these beautiful countries: Germany (lived 3 months), Austria (lived 7 months), Israel (lived 4 months), Canada, Japan, Indonesia, Myanmar, Thailand, France, Spain, Italy, The Netherlands, Denmark, England, Slovenia, Croatia, Turkey, Palestine, New Zealand, Mexico, Ecuador, and Colombia.
+I have had some amazing experiences in these beautiful countries: Germany (lived 3 months), Austria (lived 7 months), Israel (lived 4 months), Palestine, Japan, Indonesia, Myanmar, Thailand, Canada, France, Spain, Italy, The Netherlands, Denmark, England, Slovenia, Croatia, Turkey,, New Zealand, Mexico, Ecuador, and Colombia.

 Contact: firstname.lastname@example.org +1 310 916 6455